Jivan-Karthec/Jivan-Karthec/README.md

 # Jivan Karthec B S

-Jivan Karthec is a dedicated cybersecurity professional with a flair for discovering vulnerabilities and enhancing security measures.
-With extensive experience in threat hunting, vulnerability assessment, and SOC management, he excels at identifying weaknesses and fortifying defenses.
+Jivan Karthec is a passionate cybersecurity professional specializing in digital forensics, threat hunting, and security operations.
+With hands-on experience in SIEM solutions, vulnerability assessment, and incident response, he excels at detecting threats and strengthening security postures.

-Nitin is also a creator and educator, passionate about developing hands-on labs and training courses to share his knowledge.
-He has designed and built several innovative tools, including a Python-based Inject-EXE, Fileless-PE, VBS-Stager, a Static malware analysis lab, and PowerShell for Red Team course for Parrot CTF.
-His expertise spans PowerShell, Python, and Bash, which he uses to develop effective solutions for security.

 Skills:
 - Digital Forensics & Incident Response